openyurtio/openyurt/pkg/yurthub/README.md

 2. Add `Edge-Cache: true` to the http request header.
 3. Add `User-Agent: {component-name}` to the http request header.
 Please avoid using the built-in agent names such as kubelet/flannel/coredns/kube-proxy.
 4. Add `Accept: application/json` or `Accept: application/vnd.kubernetes.protobuf` to the http request header based on the required serialization format.

+## Trouble Shooting

+1. When you want to test the autonomy function of edge node by rebooting the edge node.
+The yurthub may not initiate properly.

+   This is because the startup parameters of yurthub are configured to read the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT_HTTPS`, which is initialized by kubelet after connecting to apiserver.
+However, kubelet can't talk to the apiserver, as the yurthub has not started yet.
+So you may need to temporarily modify the startup parameters of yurthub `--server-addr=https://$(KUBERNETES_SERVICE_HOST):$(KUBERNETES_SERVICE_PORT_HTTPS)` to `--server-addr=https://{apiserver-service-cluster-ip}:{apiserver-service-cluster-port}` or `--server-addr=https://{master-node-ip}:{apiserver-port}` in `yurthub.yaml`.

+   **`apiserver-service-cluster-ip` and `apiserver-service-cluster-port` can be found by `kubectl get svc/kubernetes -n default`.
+Also, please make sure your kube-proxy is running properly**